 After returning home from four days of climbing sandstone in beautiful New River Gorge, I found myself with a three-day weekend ahead of me.
 I consciously made the decision to kick it at my home base, Brooklyn, NY.
 I often feel guilty when I have a string of days off of work and I don’t spend it climbing, but the truth is that Brooklyn isn’t a bad place to hang your hat.
-I roughly calculated 175 days of rock climbing a year at this point in my life, which is nothing to sneeze at!
+I roughly calculated one hundred and seventy days of rock climbing a year at this point in my life, which is nothing to sneeze at!
 (And then there’s this little nagging voice in my brain that keeps telling me I could get out more if I REALLY tried.)

 I live on this really pretty, quiet block in Crown Heights.
 I fell in love with my neighborhood in a very short period of time—it didn’t take much.
 The diversity of people is refreshing.
 The energy of the city is unparalleled to any other city I’ve been to.
 And don’t even get me started on the food.
 I enjoy taking the subway but I bike to work every day, something I never thought I’d do.
 I now cherish every second of wind in my hair and people watching as I pump tunes the short nine blocks to my job.